sandeepsr21/Algorithms/Dynamic_programming/Matrix_chain_multiplication/Readme.md

-Output snapshot lookis like below.
+Output snapshot looks like below.
 This is the solution for exercise problem 15.2.1 of coreman algorithms

 Enter number of matrices:n: 6